AdobeDocs/campaign.en/help/technotes/security/customer-credential-rotation.md

 ---
 # Customer credentials rotation {#ac-customer-credentials}

-Credential rotation is a security procedure which is not owned by Adobe.
 As a customer, you are responsible for replacing your credentials with a new set periodically to mitigate the risk of compromise.

 ## Adobe Campaign options credentials